CDT Day 18 — July 13

 I was surprised to wake and find that I was still holding on to the negative emotions from last night.
 Shopping for new sunglasses with crappy cell service, my torn pad, no time for writing.
 Sure, I didn’t sleep great with the wind flapping the tent and my pad deflating within 30 minutes, but this sunrise, and next to the woman I love?
 It was a new day.
 I needed to leave the bad parts of yesterday behind.
-By the time I had scarfed five double stuf Oreos and took a piss, I was feeling better.
+By the time I had scarfed five double stuf Oreos and balanced on two feet again, I was feeling better.
 More than just toxins, waste, and kidney juice, I released all the negative emotions, cleansing my body and mind.
 Ready for a new day.

 The 5:30am alarm was timed perfectly to have us awake for amazing sunrise views.
 The sky was clear so there was nothing to shade the molten smudge of the sun as it emerged above the infinite flatness of eastern Montana.
 The scene was cool through the tent mesh, but way better when I got my lazy butt up for the aforementioned urination.
 We watched the sun climb higher, slowly making moves to get hiking, wondering if Canyon was up and watching it too.
 At 7am we said our goodbyes to them and left the peak to get back on the trail.

 The fabulous ridge walking continued for miles as we crunched our way south on the actual Continental Divide.
 Most of this was above the treeline so the views were endless.
 It was easy to stumble off the trail for I was paying so little attention to foot placement.
 The folds of the earth blurred to the horizon, detail fading to silhouette outlined with a humid haze.
 I really wished I had my sunglasses, but again, Spice generously lent me her pair for some of the brightest bits.
 We also both applied eye-black to make these trade-offs a little less heartbreaking.